 Henry Zylstra Memorial Award.
-In honor of the memory of Professor Henry Zylstra, an award of \$150 is offered each fall to a senior English major at Calvin who plans to continue studies in literature on the graduate level upon graduating from Calvin College.
+In honor of the memory of Professor Henry Zylstra, an award of \$150 is offered each fall to one or more senior English majors at Calvin who plan to continue studies in literature on the graduate level upon graduating from Calvin College.
 The award is intended primarily to help defray expenses incurred in applying to graduate schools.
-Application should be made to the chairman of the English Department by September 30 of the applicant's senior year.
-The recipient or recipients will be selected by the English Department on the basis of demonstrated academic ability, commitment to and promise of success in graduate work, and a concern for Christian liberal education.
+Application should be made to the chair of the English Department by September 30 of the applicant's senior year.
+The recipient or recipients will be selected by the English

+Department on the basis of demonstrated academic ability, commitment to and promise of success in graduate work, and a concern for Christian liberal education.